The Resistance Cover Art

 Laura looked up at him, seeing something like respect in his weathered face.

-“I was a banker, Colonel.
-I analyzed risk and managed portfolios.
+“I was a actress, first, and then my father forced me to become a banker, Colonel.
+The best I’ve ever done is analyze risk and portfolios.
 I never signed up to save the world.”

 “None of us did,” Sikorsky replied.
 “But here we are.”